-- Students who have completed all required competencies by the given deadline. - o Deadline will vary year to year but given to students the first day of spring class. - o Carry a maximum of 2 simulated exam. - Students who are in good standing across all classes without current disciplinary actions.
+- Students who have completed all required competencies by the given deadline. - Deadline will vary year to year but given to students the first day of spring class. - Carry a maximum of 2 simulated exam. - Students who are in good standing across all classes without current disciplinary actions.

 If you meet the above criteria you will qualify to apply to be placed in an advanced modality of your choice.
-It is then up to the clinical site to approve/deny your request.
+It is then up to the clinical site to approve/deny your request based on department availability/staffing.